szhou12/llm-sparsification-szhou12/Report.md

 ## Benchmarks

+`performance.ipynb` provides code resource for the performance analysis.

 ### GLUE
 The first benchmark performed is [GLUE, the General Language Understanding Evaluation](https://huggingface.co/datasets/glue), on MRPC (The Microsoft Research Paraphrase Corpus).
 This task aims to test a model's ability to correctly classify a sentence pair if they have the same meaning.